v-morello/pyne2001/README.md

 ### Dependencies and Python version

 `pyne2001` works with both python 2.7 and python 3+, and does not depend on any external python libraries.
-You must have `gfortran` installed to compile the FORTRAN source; if you wish to use another compiler, you will have to install in development mode (see below) and edit the `Makefile` under `pyne2001/NE2001/src`.
+You must have `gfortran` **version 5 or higher** installed to compile the FORTRAN source, because the compilation flag `-ffpe-summary` is not supported by earlier `gfortran` versions.
+If you wish to use another compiler, you will have to install in development mode (see below) and edit the `Makefile` under `pyne2001/NE2001/src`.
+These shortcomings will be fixed in a future release.

 ### Installation